Brandon Varney

-Brandon Varney is an American professional stock car racing driver.
+Brandon Varney (born July 27, 1997) is an American professional stock car racing driver.
 He competes part-time in the ARCA Menards Series East, driving the No. 44 Ford Fusion for Ferrier-McClure Racing.

 Racing career

 ARCA Menards Series

 Varney made his ARCA Menards Series debut in 2021.
-He debuted in the Calypso Lemonade 200 at Winchester Speedway, finishing 6th.
-He ran one more race, the Henry Ford Health System 200 at Michigan International Speedway, finishing 10th.
+He debuted in the Calypso Lemonade 200 at Winchester Speedway, finishing sixth.
+He ran one more race, the Henry Ford Health System 200 at Michigan International Speedway, finishing tenth.

 ARCA Menards Series East

 Varney made his ARCA Menards Series East debut in 2022 at Five Flags Speedway in the Pensacola 200.
-Similarly to his ARCA Menards Series debut, Varney finished 6th.
+Similarly to his ARCA Menards Series debut, Varney finished sixth.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)